 “Jola no sabi, the writing is now doing itself.”

 “As it should be,” I reply, barely looking up from my phone, on which I’ve been roaming on Pinterest.
 Pinterest is an app that comes with pre-installed peace; it is devoid of violence and cruise that overflows on Twitter, nor does it possess oppression and Godwhen-ism which are the major features of Instagram, or even the headache that comes with stepping in the street of Facebook.
-Just that on Pinterest, you have to suffix any search with ‘for black whatever’ before the search engine can come up with results that match your reality.
+Just that on Pinterest, you have to suffix any search query with ‘for black whatever’ before you can get with results that match your reality.
 When I wanted to bake a red velvet cake last week, I had to type ‘how to bake red velvet cake for black girls’ before I could see videos and recipes of our kind of red velvet cake.
 It’s ridiculous, abeg.
 Besides this, the P in Pinterest stands for peace.
 It feeds my eyes and I’ve always hoped it’ll feed my stomach too, someday.

 Today, it seems Pinterest is not willing to feed my eyes, not to talk of my empty stomach.
 I’m searching for dodo, and I keep seeing light-skinned ones that look so dry, like ìpékeré.